Japan Weather in June 2026: Travel Tips and Seasonal Guides

 The Bunkyo Hydrangea Festival is held every June at Hakusan Shrine and the surrounding park in Tokyo, where more than 3,000 hydrangea bushes create a colourful sea of flowers.
 There are also food stalls, local performances, and a festive neighbourhood atmosphere.

-Explore Temples and Shrines Without Crowds
+Explore Temples and Shrines Without Crowds in June

 Since June falls between the cherry blossom season and the summer holidays, iconic sites such as Fushimi Inari in Kyoto and Senso-ji in Tokyo tend to be less crowded.
 This 'off-season' atmosphere means you can take quieter photos, enjoy slower walks, and appreciate the surroundings more.

-Discover June's Hidden Gems in Japan
+Discover the Hidden Gems in June in Japan

-6 days | From $ 3252
+9 days | From $ 5487

-12 days | From $ 6575
+12 days | From $ 7345

+In the south, Okinawa's beaches are still quiet before the summer wave of tourists arrives, offering serene island time.
 The rainy season in Okinawa typically ends in late June, making it a perfect moment to enjoy the first authentic taste of summer sunshine and laid-back island vibes.

 This is also the season to go snorkeling, diving in crystal-clear waters, or hopping between smaller islands for a more off-the-beaten-path adventure.